This page may contain affiliate links. Learn More.

-Whether you have slugs sliming up all your lettuce, squash bugs sucking the life out of your cucurbits, or hornworms munching your tomatoes, there’s a lot you can do without pesticides.
+Whether you have slugs sliming up all your lettuce, squash bugs sucking the life out of your cucurbits, or hornworms and grasshoppers munching your tomatoes, there’s a lot you can do without pesticides.

 There are many things to consider before you take drastic measures.
 Remember when you use spray, it kills more than just pests in the garden and it can be harmful for you and your family.